 The Most Common PC Tasks And Why They Don't Need Much Power

-The most common task that a PC is used for now is internet connectivity.
+The average PC is used primarily for internet connectivity.
 This would consist of things such as email, browsing the web, using social networks and streaming video or audio.
-Some of these tasks were fairly demanding a few years ago but have be greatly improved through more efficient programing and better standards.
+Some of these tasks were fairly demanding a few years ago but have be greatly improved through more efficient programming and better standards.
 Additionally, many of these tasks may be restricted by the speed of your internet connection.
 After all, most processor are much faster at processing data than the data can be transmitted over your broadband connection.

 Media viewing was somewhat mentioned in internet connectivity when it comes to streaming but a lot of people use their computers for watching movies or listing to music that is stored either on physical media (CD or DVD) or digital files (mp3s, mpeg video, etc).
 Even with high definition video that is now available on PCs, the hardware has pretty much been optimized to handle the various standards that very little computing power is actually required to watch something like a 1080p high definition video.